Status: Death in Custody

 2004: Liu Xiaobo’s phone lines and internet connection are cut after the release of his essay criticizing the use of “subversion” charges to silence journalists and activists, and he is subsequently the target of regular police surveillance and harassment.

-In the spring of 1989, Liu Xiaobo left his post at Columbia University and returned to Beijing to play a crucial role in the spreading pro-democracy movement, staging a hunger strike in Tiananmen Square in support of the students and leading calls for a truly broad-based, sustainable democratic movement.
-He was instrumental in preventing further bloodshed in the Square by supporting and advancing a call for non-violence on the part of the students.
-He spent two years in prison for his role and another three years of “reeducation through labor” in 1996 for publicly questioning the role of the single-party system and calling for dialogue between the Chinese government and the Dalai Lama of Tibet.
+1989: Liu Xiaobo leaves his teaching post at Columbia University and returns to Beijing to play a crucial role in spreading the pro-democracy movement, staging a hunger strike in Tiananmen Square in support of the students and leading calls for a truly broad-based, sustainable democratic movement.
+He is instrumental in preventing further bloodshed in the Square by calling for nonviolence on the part of the students.
+He spends two years in prison for his role and another three years of “reeducation through labor” in 1996 for publicly questioning the role of the single-party system and calling for dialogue between the Chinese government and the Dalai Lama of Tibet.

 free expression in china